Subdivision-Based Mesh Convolution Networks: Experiments

 \subsubsection{Human Body Segmentation}

-The human body dataset, labeled by ~\cite{DBLP:journals/tog/MaronGATDYKL17}, contains 381 training shapes from SCAPE~\cite{DBLP:journals/tog/AnguelovSKTRD05}, FAUST~\cite{DBLP:conf/cvpr/Bogo0LB14}, MIT~\cite{DBLP:journals/tog/VlasicBMP08}, Adobe Fuse~\cite{adobefuse}, and 18 test shapes from SHREC07~\cite{giorgi2007shape}.
-The human bodies are segmented into 8 parts.
-Here we used Liu et al.'s method~\cite{DBLP:journals/tog/LiuKCAJ20} to remesh the inputs to ensure lower distortion of details.
-The majority voting is also employed in the test stage.
-Results are listed in Table~\ref{tab:humanbody}, showing that our proposed method also outperforms other methods.
+The human body dataset, labeled by~\cite{DBLP:journals/tog/MaronGATDYKL17}, contains 381 training shapes from SCAPE~\cite{DBLP:journals/tog/AnguelovSKTRD05}, FAUST~\cite{DBLP:conf/cvpr/Bogo0LB14}, MIT~\cite{DBLP:journals/tog/VlasicBMP08}, Adobe Fuse~\cite{adobefuse}, and 18 test shapes from SHREC07~\cite{giorgi2007shape}.
+The human body is divided into 8 segments.
+In this case, we used Liu et al.'s method~\cite{DBLP:journals/tog/LiuKCAJ20} to remesh the inputs to ensure lower distortion of details.
+Majority voting is employed in testing.
+Table~\ref{tab:humanbody} gives the results, which shows that our method outperforms other methods.

-The input resolution of MeshCNN~\cite{DBLP:journals/tog/HanockaHFGFC19} is 1,500 faces.
-To find out whether the performance of MeshCNN is influenced by the resolution, we additionally train MeshCNN with 10,000 faces for a fair comparison.
-The dramatical decline in accuracy suggests that the increase of performance does not come from the higher resolution, but the delicate design.
+The standard input resolution of MeshCNN~\cite{DBLP:journals/tog/HanockaHFGFC19} is 1,500 faces.
+To find out whether the performance of MeshCNN is merely limited by the resolution, we additionally trained MeshCNN using 10,000-face inputs to enable a fair comparison.